hexpm/hexpm/specifications/package_metadata.md

 #### Example

-The package ecto has an optional dependency postgrex.
-If a project X depends on ecto and postgrex both dependencies will be used and ecto's version requirement on postgrex has to be satisfied.
-But if project X only depends on ecto without listing postgrex as dependency the package can be ignored.
+The ecto package has an optional dependency on postgrex.
+If a project X depends on ecto and postgrex, both dependencies will be used and ecto's version requirement on postgrex has to be satisfied.
+But if project X only depends on ecto without listing postgrex as a dependency, the package can be ignored.

 [`file:consult/1`]: http://www.erlang.org/doc/man/file.html#consult-1
 [Semantic Version]: http://semver.org/